Need a Roof Inspection?📞Call (806) 622-6041

 • • Equipment protection from temperature

-🍂 Fall Preparation (October-November)
+Fall Preparation (October-November)

 Annual Assessment:

-• • Cumulative storm damage evaluation
+• • Cumulative spring-and-summer hail and wind damage review

 Optimal Conditions:

-• • Reduced wind speeds
+• • Lower wind speeds between Pacific fronts

-• • Clear skies for documentation
+• • Long clear afternoons for photo documentation

-• • Contractor availability before winter
+• • Crew availability before winter project demand picks up

-❄️ Winter Monitoring (December-February)
+Winter Monitoring (December-February)

 Winter Challenges:

-• • Reduced daylight hours
+• • Reduced daylight cuts into safe inspection windows

-• • Storm-related roof access
+• • Storm-related roof access waits for ice and wind to clear

-• • Interior focus on leak detection
+• • Interior focus on attic moisture and leak detection

 Alternative Methods:

-• • Thermal imaging from inside
+• • Thermal imaging from the attic side of the roof deck

-• • Ground-level visual assessment
+• • Ground-level visual review with telephoto lens

 Permian Basin Insurance Challenges